Blooym/nael/README.md

 ## Installing

-### With Cargo
+### Cargo (best platform support; recommended)

-You can get Nael from Crates.io using Cargo, to do so simply run:
+The best way to install is by using Cargo to fetch it from crates.io and compile it for your machine.
+For some architectures (e.g. aarch64) this is currently the only way to install Nael.

+Once you have Cargo setup locally, simply run the following to download and compile for your system

 ```
 cargo install nael
 ```

-### From a prebuilt binary
+### Prebuilt binaries

-Pre-built binaries are currently available for `Windows x64`, `Linux x64`, `macOS Apple Silicon` and `macOS Intel`.
-Head to the [GitHub releases page](https://github.com/Blooym/Nael/releases) and download the right release asset for your machine add place it somewhere in your system `$PATH`.
+Pre-built binaries are available for all targets that `cargo-dist` can support and are built using the latest versions of Rust.
+To download one for your system, go to the [GitHub releases page](https://github.com/Blooym/Nael/releases/latest) and download the right release asset for your architecture and operating system add place it somewhere in your system `$PATH`.

-### From a package manager
+### Other package managers

 Nael is not available from any package manager at this time.